-Mr. Frisky was my first rescue.
+Mr. Frisky was Lauren's first rescue cat as an adult.
 He was a street cat who showed up about a week after the Holidays.
-I suspect he was a “gift” to someone who didn’t want him, because no one in the neighborhood had ever seen him before.
-He was so friendly and so hungry and thin, I opened a can of albacore tuna and gave it to him.
-He ate the whole thing so fast I was afraid he’d get sick.
+She suspected he was a “gift” to someone who didn’t want him, because no one in the neighborhood had ever seen him before.
+He was so hungry and thin, mewing desperately, she opened a can of albacore tuna for him.
+He ate the whole thing so fast she was afraid he’d get sick.
 He finished eating and sat down to wash his face.
 It was clear he had no plans to leave!

-Over the next several weeks, it became clear who was in charge (not me).
-I filled his fancy new water bowl twice daily but it was rarely used as he insisted on drinking out of my water glass instead.
-If I slept past morning treat time (I kept dry food out all the time for grazing), he would grab a mouthful of my hair and pull it to wake me up.
-We ate dinner together and had long conversations.
-As long as I talked, he mewled back.
-He would sit regally to survey his new domain in the evenings, and it wasn’t long before he became Mr. Frisky or The Czar.
+Over the next several weeks, it became clear who was in charge (not her).
+She filled his fancy new water bowl twice daily but it was rarely used as he insisted on drinking out of her water glass instead.
+If she slept past morning treat time (she kept dry food out all the time for grazing), he would grab a mouthful of her hair and pull it to wake me up.
+They ate dinner together and had long conversations.
+As long as she talked, he warbled back.
+He would sit regally to survey his new domain in the evenings, sternly but compassionately guiding and ruling the other animals including a 110lb Siberian Husky dog!
+As a result, it wasn’t long before he became Mr. Frisky.

 As he aged, he still remained very Royal, and was never a fan of being held.
-He preferred sitting on me or laying on the pillow just above my head while I slept.
+He preferred sitting on her or next to her, and laying on the pillow just above her head while she slept.
 Up until he was 15 he continued to race around the house with his toys.
 As he aged towards 19, the arthritis in his hips slowed him down and he preferred laying in the sunshine patches by the window, or on the heating pad with the dog.

 He passed away a few weeks before his 20th birthday, of just plain old age.
-He’d been a part of my life for 18 years.
-He was such a force, such a personality, I will never forget him.
-When I started this Organization, it seemed appropriate to name it in his Honor.
+He’d been a part of her life for 18 years.
+He was such a force, such a personality, he will never be forgotten him.
+Lauren started this Organization in his memory and honor.